Do We Apply the Rules of Proper Plurals To the Names of Fictional Characters?

 People is one of those words that is plural by nature, meaning more than one person.
 It is one of the more complicated plurals., Sometimes, depending on exact meaning or usage, "persons" is also correct.
 However, I won't go into that here.

-As I used "peoples" in the article, it referes to many different kinds of people, in other words, all the races and ethnicities.
-The world is full of people, yes, also correct, but to encompass all of our rich cultural varieties, you would use "peoples."
+As I used "peoples" above, it referes to many different kinds of people, in other words, all the races and ethnicities.
+The world is full of individual people, yes, also correct, but to encompass all of our rich cultural varieties, you would use "peoples."

 It is very much the same as the word fish.
 Fish is one of those words that is either singluar or plural, the determination being made by the context in which it is used.
-"I have 10 fish in my aquarium." or "I have one fish."
-The difference is in types.
-In the first example, the person speaking has 10 of all one kind of fish.
+"I have one fish "in my aquarium." or, "I have 10 fish." in this case, the person speaking has 10 of all one kind of fish; goldfish for example.
 However, if they have a mix of differnt kinds of fish, they would then say, "I have 10 fishes in my aquarium."

 Clear as mud?
 I thought so.